ombulabs/blog/_posts/2018-09-20-rails-security.markdown

 It's also worth to mention that Rails itself has improved a lot [over the years](https://www.youtube.com/watch?v=Btrmc1wO3pc) to make everything more secure and easy for the people who use it.
 That's one of the reasons why it's so important to [upgrade your Rails project](https://www.ombulabs.com/blog/tags/upgrades).

 Before we start you should know that Rails has an [official security guide](https://guides.rubyonrails.org/security.html) with a large variety of common vulnerabilities.
 I recommend to take a look at it if you want to dive deeper into this topic.
-Also at the end of this article I'll leave a few links to some useful tools that will help you to level up your security in Rails.
+Also at the end of this article I'll leave a few links to some useful tools that will help you level up security in your Rails application.

 Okay, let's jump into it:

 ## Command Injection
 #### What is it?
 It allows the attacker to run any command on your server.
 [Ruby](https://www.ruby-lang.org/en/) has a [method](https://apidock.com/ruby/Kernel/eval) called `eval` which can take a string and execute what's inside of it.
-This can likely be the reason of this security issue if you use it wrong.
+This can likely be the reason of this security issue if you use it the wrong way.

 #### Example